-You can create recovery media using discs or external USB storage devices.
-To create recovery media, you need a disc or USB storage drive with at least 16 GB of storage.
-The required disc or USB capacity depends on the size of the recovery image.
+To create recovery media, you need a set of discs or a USB storage device (with at least 16 GB of storage capacity).
+The actual disc number or USB capacity that is required depends on the size of the recovery image.

-Attention: Creating recovery media will delete anything stored on the disc or USB storage drive.
+Attention: Creating recovery media will delete anything stored on the discs or USB storage device.
 To avoid data loss, make a backup copy of all the data that you want to keep.

-To create recovery media, click Start $\rightarrow$ All Programs $\rightarrow$ Lenovo PC Experience $\rightarrow$ Lenovo Tools $\rightarrow$ Factory Recovery Disks.
+To create recovery media, click Start \rightarrow All Programs \rightarrow Lenovo PC Experience.
+In the prompted window, double-click Lenovo Tools \rightarrow Factory Recovery Disks.
 Then, follow the instructions on the screen.